fusterma/JUAS2024B/Tutorials2024.md

 2. Using the strength of the sextupoles, $K2_{1}$ and $K2_{2}$ and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:

+    $\phi=\{1}{4\pi}(\beta_{x,s1}k2_1d_{x,s1}+\beta_{x,s2}k2_2d_{x,s2})$.

+Then, compare the obtained values to the chromaticity value obtained in Tutorial 4.

-3. Track a particle with initial conditions x, y, px, py = (1, 1, 0, 0) mm in 100 cells and âˆ†p/p= 10^(-2).
-Plot the x-px phase-space.
+3. Track two particles, one with initial coordinates x, y, px, py = (1 mm, 1 mm, 0, 0) and another one with initial coordinates x, y, px, py = (100 mm, 100 mm, 0, 0) and both with $\Delta p/p = 0.01$ for 100 turns.
+Plot the horizontal and vertical phase space, x-px and y-py respectively.
 Did you manage to recover the original tune for the off-momentum particle?

-4. Track now a particle with initial coordinates x, y, px, py = (100, 100, 0, 0) mm in 100 cells.
-How does the particle move cell after cell?
 Do you see the tunes?
 What is going on?

-**BONUS:**

-B1.
-Move the tunes to (0.23, 0.23) and repeat the questions 3 and 4.
-Is the particle now stable?
+4. Move the tunes to (0.23, 0.23) and repeat the tracking exercice.
+Are the particles stable?

-## Tutorial 6: Building a transfer line.
+## Tutorial 6: Building a transfer line

-#### Objectives:
-   - Build a transfer line and compute the optics for some initial conditions.
-   - Matching a transfer line.
+ The main objective of this tutorial is to design a transfer line and setting the linear optics functions at the end of the line to some desired values.
+Matching studies for different initial conditions will be performed and the results discussed.

-1. Build a transfer line for a 2 GeV proton beam of 10 m length with 4 quadrupoles of 0.1 m long (centered at 2, 4, 6, and 8 m).
-With K1 values of 0.1, 0.1, 0.1, 0.1 m^(-2), respectively.
-Can you find a periodic solution?
+1. Build a transfer line for a 2 GeV proton beam of 10 m total length, $L_{tot}$, with 4 quadrupoles of 0.1 m long, $L_q$, and 0.1 m$^{-2}$.
+Place the quadrupoles centered at 2, 4, 6, and 8 m.
+What is the error message that you get if you try to find a periodic solution?
+Why?

 <p align="center">
 <img src="Figures/Tutorial6_TransferLine.png" width="50%"/>